bevstr/satoshi-shuffle/docs/satoshi-shuffle-documentation.md

 # Satoshi Shuffle Documentation

 ## Project Overview
-Satoshi Shuffle (also known as BlockClock Control) provides tools to control Coinkite BlockClock Mini/Micro devices by displaying custom text messages that rotate on a configurable schedule.
+Satoshi Shuffle provides tools to control Coinkite BlockClock Mini/Micro devices by displaying custom text messages that rotate on a configurable schedule.
 The project has evolved from a bash script to a full web application with multiple deployment options.

 ## Installation Methods